ibm-cloud-docs/power-iaas/ha-dr.md

 - You must select **On** from the **Shareable** field when you create storage volumes for the virtual severs that are part of the PowerHA SystemMirror cluster.

 - By using the {{site.data.keyword.powerSys_notm}} service, you do not have access to the HMC, VIOS, and the host system.
 Therefore, any PowerHA SystemMirror functions that require access to these capabilities, such as Resource Optimized High Availability (ROHA) and Active Node Halt Policy (ANHP), are not available.
+However, PowerHA SystemMirror 7.2.6 SP1 or later versions support Resource Optimized High Availability (ROHA) functions. <!--For more information on configuring and using ROHA with {{site.data.keyword.powerSys_notm}} service, see [AIX Disaster Recovery with IBM Power Systems Virtual Servers](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_AIX_DR_Tutorial_v1.pdf){: external}-->

 Licenses that are purchased outside a subscription model license are not eligible to be used in the Power Systems Virtual Server.
 {: note}